||Experts from Cambridge Assessment

+This course is designed for professionals working for an educational body or an exams provider outside the UK - anyone working with high stakes testing/examinations.
 Previous course participants have come from a variety of backgrounds including heads of ministries of education, directors and senior managers from awarding bodies, programme and examination officers.

 "An excellent course for heads of examination/awarding bodies, policy makers and practitioners.
 Strongly recommend for colleagues in Pakistan and other countries."
 Dr Allah Bakhsh Malik, Additional Secretary at Ministry of Federal Education and Professional Training, Pakistan.

 Due to the interactive and academic nature of the course, you are required to have a high level of proficiency in English.